2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### BTCPay Server Wallet settings

-Wallet settings within BTCPay Server give a clear and quick overview of the general settings of your wallet.
-All these settings are prefilled if the wallet was created with BTCPay Server.
+Wallet settings within BTCPay Server provide a clear and concise overview of your wallet's general settings.
+All these settings are pre-filled if the wallet was created with BTCPay Server.

 ![image](assets/en/19.webp)

-Wallet settings within BTCPay Server give a clear and quick overview of the general settings of your wallet.
-All these settings are prefilled if the wallet was created with BTCPay Server.
+Wallet settings within BTCPay Server provide a clear and concise overview of your wallet's general settings.
+All these settings are pre-filled if the wallet was created with BTCPay Server.
 BTCPay Server’s wallet settings start with the wallet status.
 Is it a Watch-only or Hot wallet?
-Depending on the wallet type, actions may vary from rescanning the wallet for missing transactions, Pruning old transactions from history, registering the wallet for payment links, or replacing and deleting the current wallet attached to the store.
-In BTCPay Server’s wallet setting, administrators may set a Label for the wallet for better wallet management.
-Here the Administrator will also be able to see the Derivation Scheme, account key (xpub), Fingerprint, and Keypath.
-Payments in wallet settings only have 2 main settings.
-Payment is invalid if the transaction fails to confirm in (set minutes) after invoice expiration.
+Depending on the wallet type, actions may vary, including rescanning the wallet for missing transactions, pruning old transactions from the history, registering the wallet for payment links, or replacing and deleting the current wallet attached to the store.
+In BTCPay Server’s wallet settings, administrators may set a Label for the wallet for better wallet management.
+Here, the Administrator will also be able to see the Derivation Scheme, account key (xpub), Fingerprint, and Keypath.
+Payments in wallet settings have only two main settings.
+Payment is invalid if the transaction fails to confirm within (set minutes) after invoice expiration.
 Consider the invoice confirmed when the payment transaction has X amount of confirmations.
-Administrators can also set a toggle to show recommended fees at payments or set a manual confirmation target in the number of blocks.
+Administrators can also set a toggle to display recommended fees at the payment screen or set a manual confirmation target in the number of blocks.

 ![image](assets/en/20.webp)

 **!Note!**

-If you follow this course on your own, creating this account would be something you might do on a third-party host, therefore again we mention never to use these as production environments, but rather only for training purposes.
+If you follow this course independently, creating this account would likely be done on a third-party host.
+Therefore, we again suggest that these should not be used as production environments, but rather for training purposes only.

 ### Example

 #### Set up a Bitcoin Wallet in BTCPay Server

-BTCPay Server allows two ways of wallet setup.
-One way is importing an already existing Bitcoin wallet.
-The import can be done by Connecting a hardware wallet, importing a Wallet file, entering an Extended public key, Scanning a wallet’s QR code, or the least favorable, entering a previously created Wallet recovery seed by hand.
+BTCPay Server offers two methods for wallet setup.
+One way is to import an existing Bitcoin wallet.
+The import can be done by connecting a hardware wallet, importing a Wallet file, entering an Extended public key, scanning a wallet’s QR code, or, least favorably, entering a previously created Wallet recovery seed by hand.
 In BTCPay Server, it is also possible to create a new wallet.
 There are two possible ways of configuring BTCPay Server when generating a new wallet.

-The hot wallet option in BTCPay Server allows for features like 'Payjoin' or 'Liquid'.
-There is, however, a drawback, the recovery seed generated for this Wallet will be stored on the server, where anyone who has Admin control could fetch the recovery seed.
+The hot wallet option in BTCPay Server enables features such as 'Payjoin' or 'Liquid'.
+There is, however, a drawback: the recovery seed generated for this Wallet will be stored on the server, where anyone with admin control could fetch it.
 As your private key is derived from your recovery seed, a malicious actor could gain access to your current and future funds!

-To mitigate such risk in BTCPay Server, an Admin can set in Server Settings > Policies > "Allow non-admins to create hot wallets for their stores" to no, as it is per default.
-To enhance the security of those Hot wallets, the server administrator should enable 2FA authentication on accounts allowed to have Hot wallets.
-Storing private keys on a public server is dangerous and comes with risks.
-Some are similar to Lightning Network risks (see next chapter for Lightning Network risks).
+To mitigate this risk in BTCPay Server, an Admin can set the value in Server Settings > Policies > "Allow non-admins to create hot wallets for their stores" to "no", as it is the default value.
+To enhance the security of those Hot wallets, the server administrator should enable 2FA authentication on accounts that are allowed to have hot wallets.
+Storing private keys on a public server is a dangerous practice and carries significant risks.
+Some are similar to Lightning Network risks (see the next chapter for Lightning Network risks).

 The second option BTCPay Server offers in generating a new wallet is by creating a Watch-Only wallet.
 BTCPay Server will generate your private keys once.
 After the user confirms to have written down their Seed Phrase, BTCPay Server will wipe the private keys from the server.
-As a result, your store now has a Watch- only wallet connected to it.
+As a result, your store now has a Watch-only wallet connected to it.
 To spend the funds received on your watch-only Wallet, see chapter How to Send, either by using BTCPay Server Vault, PSBT (partially signed bitcoin transaction), or, least recommended, manually providing your seed phrase.

 You created a new 'Store' in the last part.
 The installation wizard will continue by asking to "Set up a wallet" or "Set up a Lightning node".
 In this example, you will follow the "Set up a wallet" wizard process (1).

 ![image](assets/en/21.webp)

 After clicking "Set up a wallet", the wizard will continue by requesting how you want to continue; BTCPay Server now offers the option to connect an existing Bitcoin wallet to your new store.
-If you do not have a wallet, BTCPay Server proposes creating a new one.
+If you don't have a wallet, BTCPay Server suggests creating a new one.
 This example will follow the steps for “create a new wallet” (2).
 Follow the steps to learn how to "Connect an existing wallet (1).

 ![image](assets/en/22.webp)

 **!Note!**

-If you take this course in a class room, the current example and seed we generated is only for educational purposes.
+If you take this course in a classroom, please note that the current example and seed we have generated are for educational purposes only.
 There should never be any substantial amount other than required throughout the exercises on these addresses.

 (1) Continue the “New wallet” wizard by clicking on the "Create a new wallet" button.

 ![image](assets/en/23.webp)

 (2) After clicking “Create a new wallet,” the next window in the wizard will give the options “Hot wallet” and “Watch-only wallet.”
 If you follow along with an instructor, your environment is a shared Demo, and you can only create a Watch-only wallet.
-Notice the difference between both below figures.
-As you are in the Demo environment following along with the instructor, create a "Watch-only wallet" and continue with the "New Wallet" wizard.
+Notice the difference between the two figures below.
+As you are in the Demo environment, following along with the instructor, create a "Watch-only wallet" and continue with the "New Wallet" wizard.

 ![image](assets/en/24.webp)

 ![image](assets/en/25.webp)

 (3) Continuing the new wallet wizard, you are now in the Create BTC watch-only wallet section.
-Here we get to set the wallet "Address type" BTCPay Server allows you to pick your preferred Address type; as of the writing of this course, it is still recommended to use bech32 addresses.
-Learn more in detail about addresses in the first chapter of this part.
+Here, we get to set the wallet's "Address type."
+BTCPay Server allows you to pick your preferred Address type; as of the writing of this course, it is still recommended to use bech32 addresses.
+You can learn more in detail about addresses in the first chapter of this part.

-- Segwit (bech32)
+- SegWit (bech32)
-  - Native SegWit are addresses that start with `bc1q`.
+  - Native SegWit addresses start with `bc1q`.
   - Example: `bc1qXXXXXXXXXXXXXXXXXXXXXX`
 - Legacy
   - Legacy addresses are addresses that start with the number `1`.